Generative AI for O-RAN Slicing: A Semi-Supervised Approach with VAE and Contrastive Learning: Methodology

 \subsubsection{Contrastive Loss}

-Contrastive loss is a widely-used loss function in \ac{DL} for various representation learning tasks, including image or text classification.
-Its fundamental aim is to construct a representation of data points that provokes similar data points to be closer together in the representation space while simultaneously pushing dissimilar data points farther apart \cite{chen2020simple}.
-Mathematically, the contrastive loss can be expressed as follows:
+Contrastive loss, common in \ac{DL} for representation learning, aims to map similar data points closer and dissimilar ones further apart in the representation space \cite{chen2020simple}.
+Mathematically, it can be expressed as: